 Dr. Suyemoto has contributed leadership and service to national and regional associations such as the New England Center for Inclusive Teaching, the Association for Asian American Studies, and the American Psychological Association’s Minority Fellowship Program.
 She has served as President of the national Asian American Psychological Association [AAPA] and was one of the first co-chairs of the AAPA Division on Women.
 She recently (2014 to 2017) served as AAPA’s delegate to the American Psychological Association Council of Representatives and chaired the APA Task Force developing the new Guidelines for Race and Ethnicity in Psychology.
 She has served on the editorial board of the Asian American Journal of Psychology, and currently serves as an Associate Editor for the American Educational Research Journal.

+Dr. Suyemoto was a Fulbright Fellow at the Malmö Institute for Migration in Sweden in Spring, 2020.
+In 2021, she received the Outstanding Teaching and Mentoring Award from the Society for Psychology Study of Social Issues of the American Psychological Association.
 In 2019, she received the Chancellor’s Award for Distinguished Teaching from the University of Massachusetts, Boston.
 She has been honored through selection as the Donahue Distinguished Scholar (2016-2017), as the inaugural recipient of the Joan H. Liem Award for Outstanding Doctoral Mentoring (2012), and as a recipient of the Asian American Psychological Association's Distinguished Contributions (2013).
 In 2013, she was recognized as a White House (Obama Administration) Champion of Change: Asian American Pacific Islander Women.

 Dr. Suyemoto is a licensed psychologist who provides diversity consultation, training, and mentoring both locally and nationally.
 Her consultation work particularly focuses on how ethnocultural responsiveness and racial justice can be developed through and integrated into education and community interactions; improving racial and ethnocultural responsiveness in psychological practice, research, and training; and empowering people of color for positive responses to oppression.